Image: CC0 Creative Commons

 For a few precious minutes every 18 months or so, the moon gets precisely between the sun and the Earth, throwing a 60-miles-wide moon shadow across one lucky country or two.

 It’s called totality, and it only lasts for two minutes during the next eclipses in 2019 and 2020, but during that short time it’s possible to see the sun’s corona amid darkness in the day.
 It’s a magical sight, and not all that difficult to capture on camera if you know what you’re doing.
-The results can be astounding, as this skillfully processed photograph by HDR astrophotographer Nicolas Lefaudeuxshows.

 The next two total solar eclipses both cross South America; in 2019 it’s northern Chile and Argentina, and in 2020 it’s across the south of both countries.
 The next total solar eclipse in the UK isn’t until 2090, but the US gets another turn in 2024.